Impossible (game show): Qualifier and Grid

-The Final
+Final

 The three remaining contestants compete directly against one another, answering a series of open-ended questions on the buzzer.
-Each is given 10 lives to start the round; a correct answer takes one life from both opponents, while a miss takes one from the contestant who buzzed-in.
+Each is given 10 lives to start the round; a correct answer takes one life from both opponents while a wrong answer takes one from the contestant who buzzed in.
 Some of the questions are themselves impossible (e.g. "In which decade of the 20th century was Pablo Picasso born?" – he was born in 1881, during the 19th century).
-Correctly identifying an impossible question costs both opponents two lives.
-However, if a contestant either tries to answer an impossible question or falsely identifies a question as impossible, they lose two lives.
-Contestants who lose all their lives are eliminated from the game; the last one remaining advances to the £10,000 question.
+Correctly identifying an impossible question costs both opponents two lives; however, if a contestant either tries to answer an impossible question, incorrectly identifies a possible question as impossible, or does not answer immediately after buzzing-in, they lose two lives.
+Contestants who lose all their lives are eliminated from the game; the last one remaining advances to the £10,000 Question.

-The £10,000 Question
+£10,000 Question

-The last remaining contestant is asked one question in a randomly chosen category and shown nine answers, three each of correct, wrong and impossible.
-The contestant has 10 seconds to choose three answers, and wins the £10,000 jackpot if all three are correct.
+The last remaining contestant is asked one question in a randomly chosen category and shown nine answers; three each of correct, wrong and impossible.
+The contestant has 10 seconds to choose three answers and wins the £10,000 jackpot if all three are correct.
 They win the daily prize pot if any of their choices are wrong but none are impossible, and nothing at all if they choose an impossible answer.

+If a blind or visually impaired contestant reaches this round, the host reads one answer at a time and the contestant says "yes" or "no" to indicate whether they believe it to be correct.

-During the first series, contestants who missed the question were asked a second one under the same rules.
-This format was dropped at the start of the second series, giving only one chance to win any money.
+During Series 1, contestants who missed the question were asked a second one under the same rules.
+This format was dropped at the start of Series 2, giving only one chance to win any money.

-The format was further altered in series 4 in that the departing contestant was no longer replaced, leaving that seat empty for subsequent episodes.
-The batch of contestants would also stay for a week instead of two, as in previous series.
+The format was further altered in Series 4 in that the departing contestant was no longer replaced, leaving that seat empty for subsequent episodes.
+The batch of contestants would also stay for one week instead of two like in previous series.

 The jackpot is presented onstage as a giant exclamation mark containing 10,000 £1 coins.
 When a contestant wins it, a hatch in the bottom opens and the coins drain into a hopper underneath.

 Impossible Celebrities

-On 20 February 2018, it was announced that Impossible would be launching a primetime celebrity series, which began to air in August that year.
-This version follows the same rules as the regular show, with two changes:
+On 20 February 2018, it was announced that Impossible would be launching a primetime Celebrity version which began to air in August that year.
+This version follows the same rules as the Regular version with two changes: